lachyts/giflab/docs/testing/performance-test-guide.md

 # Performance Testing Guide for GifLab

-This guide explains how to run and interpret the performance tests for the vectorized synthetic GIF generation and multiprocessing improvements implemented in Stage 3 of the refactoring.
+This guide explains how to run and interpret the performance tests for the vectorized synthetic GIF generation and multiprocessing improvements.

 ## Test Structure